toggledbits/GitUpdater/README.md

 checks.
 It also allows user to cause update checks, as Luup reloads are easily initiated by the user from the Vera dashboard.

-## Side-Effects ##
+### Side-Effects ###

 Vera maintains versions of plugin code in its store (using svn or cvs?), and maintains an agreement between its version and an installed version.
 Directly changing the installed code on the Vera as I am currently doing in GitUpdater has no effect on the installed version number of the plugin, so even though the plugin may be getting updates, neither the Vera not the Vera Store are aware of any updates.
 This is probably OK for a while, but could leave to confusion on the part of the user.

-As a recommended hedge against such confusion, I recommend that developers periodically push their latest, stable release from their GitHub repository into the Vera Store.
+As a recommended hedge against such confusion, developers can periodically push their latest, stable release from their GitHub repository into the Vera Store.
 Eventually, remote Veras will be updated through the Vera store, although that update will effectively install the same code that GitUpdater has already installed.
 Thus, this update merely updates Vera's idea of the version number, and a peaceful coexistence between the two systems should prevail.
 Of course, this